sjtower/super-lunk-world/notes.md

 1. Imp: You can spawn an imp without their cauldron if you spawn them in a 1-tile high space.
 1. UFO: its range is 5 tiles for back & forth routine
+1. Olmite:
+    1. Will spawn in random stacks of 1-4
+    1. Can limit height by placing blocks over the Olmite
+    1. If you want one Olmite only, put them on a falling platform with a solid block above
 1. Giant Frog: requires a back layer with connected door
 1. Quillback
     1. Normally, Quillback's roll will continue as long as he drops in height and destroys some floor?